sgneha/letsConnect/Process followed.md

 • we can now create post from any user

 ##### Route to get all post,get post by id and delete post.

+We want the same error to show when we send valid format ID but the wrong one and when we send ID which is not even in valid format.